iss1977/laravel9-passport-OAuth-client/README.md

 Development steps:
-- Creating routes and Controller + methods for redirect and callback links
+-   Creating routes and Controller + methods for redirect and callback links Inteded to work together with Oauth Server
+-   Creating component for alerting.
+-   Creating Model and migration to save the tokens in the database.